particle-iot/spark-sdk-ios/README.md

 - Perform the installation step described under the **Installation** section below for integrating in your own project
 - You can also [Download Particle iOS Cloud SDK](https://github.com/spark/spark-sdk-ios/archive/master.zip) and try out the included iOS example app
-- Be sure to check **Usage** before you begin for some code examples
+- Be sure to check [Usage](#usage) before you begin for some code examples

 ## Usage

+Cloud SDK usage involves two basic classes: first is `SparkCloud` which is a singleton object that enables all basic cloud operations such as user authentication, device listing, claiming etc. Second class is `SparkDevice` which is an instance represnting a claimed device in the current user session.
+Each object enables device-specific operation such as: getting its info, invoking functions and reading variables from it.

+Here are few examples for the most common use cases to get your started:

 #### Logging in to Particle cloud
 You don't need to worry about access tokens, SDK takes care of that for you